DanyTPG/docs/_posts/2024-07-12-nat-iptables.md

        -j DNAT --to-destination 111.111.111.111:5002
 ```
 ### running a server behind a NAT router
 Let us assume that we have an HTTP server with IP `192.168.1.2` and our router has the IP address `192.168.1.1` and is connected to the internet over its second network interface with IP `1.1.1.1`.
-To reach the HTTP server from outside, type
+To reach the HTTP server from outside, type:
 ```shell
 # redirect http traffic to 192.168.1.2:
 iptables -t nat -A PREROUTING -p tcp -i eth1 --dport 80 -j DNAT --to 192.168.1.2